PGD-based optimization of 3D bobsleigh track centerlines from 2D centerlines for simulation applications: Methodology and Computational Framework

 The cost function is then evaluated again, and the height differences are further updated.
 This process repeats until the change in the cost function value converges to a predefined threshold.
 At that point, the final $z$ for all points on the track are determined.

-If a scaling factor is included in the optimization, the $x$ and $y$ are scaled at the beginning of each iteration, and the scaling factor is updated at the end of each iteration.
-The optimization process is illustrated in Figure~\ref{process}.
+As shown in the dashed box in the figure, if a scaling factor is included in the optimization, the $x$ and $y$ are scaled at the beginning of each iteration, and the scaling factor is updated at the end of each iteration.